txdecoderman/new-listing-coin-alert/README.md

 # Solana Meme Coin Graduation Alert
-This repo help everyone create a telegram bot to notify new meme coin graduation on Solana
+This repo help everyone create a telegram bot to notify new listing liquidity on Solana, Ethereum, BNB, Base

 Powered by https://txdecoder.xyz